 5. External editors and plug-ins

-There is another major difference.
-Lightroom Classic CC supports external editors and plug-ins, and many plug-in publishers now include Lightroom support as a matter of course.
-It’s perfectly straightforward to ’round trip’ an image from Lightroom Classic CC to Photoshop, Affinity Photo, the DxO Nik Collection plug-ins, Alien Skin Exposure, Skylum Luminar 3 or a host of other programs which can do things that Lightroom can’t.
+• Lightroom Classic supports external editors and plug-ins, and many plug-in publishers now include Lightroom support as a matter of course.
+It’s perfectly straightforward to ’round trip’ an image from Lightroom Classic to Photoshop, Affinity Photo, the DxO Nik Collection plug-ins, Exposure X, Skylum Luminar or a host of other programs.

 6. Classic Modules

-Other things have been removed from Lightroom CC that you may not miss at all.
-Lightroom Classic CC has a series of modules: Library, Develop, Map, Book, Slideshow, Print, Web.
-Having to keep swapping between the Library and Develop modules for organising and editing can be a bit of a bore, and you might not use the other modules at all.
-These feel like a throwback to an earlier time, when image presentation ideas and requirements were different.
+• Lightroom Classic is based around a series of modules: Library, Develop, Map, Book, Slideshow, Print, Web.
+Having to keep swapping between the Library and Develop modules for organising and editing can be annoying, and you might not use the other modules at all.
+These feel like a throwback to an earlier time, and feel overdue for retirement or replacement.

 7. Collections and Smart Collections

-But you don’t.
-Lightroom CC’s search tools are both simpler and arguably more adaptable than Lightroom Classic CC’s (see ‘Keywords and searches’ below), but you can’t use them to create Smart Collections, because they’re not supported.
+• Lightroom‘s search tools are both simpler and arguably more adaptable than Lightroom Classic’s (see ‘Keywords and searches’ below), but you can’t use them to create Smart Collections, because they’re not supported.
 Regular ‘manual’ Collections are the only type on offer, so if you want to carry out searches you’ll have to do it using the Filter bar or the keyword search field.